 Malaysian laksa specialists Sambal Shiok, headed up by Mandy Yin, have finally found a permanent spot for their critically-acclaimed dishes.
 The laksa is great, but so are all the other dishes.
 Look out for regular events there and enjoy the wine list with a focus on Riesling.

 A protégé of Stevie Parle, Alex Jackson, has brought a taste of the Mediterranean to Old Street.
 Sardine may be tucked away in an annex of the Parasol art gallery but it's built up an incredibly loyal local following.

 Originally the home of Neil Rankin, both he and the restaurant have moved on, although the emphasis on smoking and BBQ remains.
 Alongside the food expect plenty of rotating beers and the outside garden is a surprise oasis just off a busy Islington road.

 This bright, friendly neighbourhood cafe really comes into its own at the weekends when it serves up one of London's best brunches.
 You'll have to fight off every other Islington to get a seat, but it's worth it for dishes like Crispy Pork belly with spring onion pancake, kimchi and scrambled eggs.

 This Islington pub is tucked down a quiet side street and remains one of the prettiest pubs in the borough.
 Run by Nick Gibson, the menu is a modern take on British pub grub.
 Grab a table in the garden if the weather's behaving itself.

-Probably Islington's most famous 9and hard to get into) restaurant, this Italian affair sees Jordan Frieda, formerly front-of-house at The River Cafe teaming up with chef Tim Siadatan - one of the original trainees at Fifteen.
+Probably Islington's most famous (and hard to get into) restaurant, this Italian affair sees Jordan Frieda, formerly front-of-house at The River Cafe teaming up with chef Tim Siadatan - one of the original trainees at Fifteen.
 Expect superlative Italian cuisine.
-And if you're having trouble getting into Padella, from the same team, then booking a table here will help you avoid that queue.
+If you're having trouble getting into Padella, from the same team, then booking a table here will help you avoid that queue.